ColorBlindMan/ColorBlindMan/README.md

 - 👋 Hi, I’m @ColorBlindMan
-- 👀 I’m interested in cock
+- 👀 I’m interested in making coding friends
-- 🌱 I’m currently learning Coding (3rd year)
+- 🌱 I’m currently learning Coding (5th year)
--
 - 💞️ I’m looking to collaborate on Making a game
 - 📫 How to reach me Discord: Wilfer#2021